 44. Assessment of threshold values based on the trends indicator (CI6) calculated to date can be achieved at the basin and country level, although it is more meaningful to be assessed at the national part of a subregion, e.g Greece: EMED, CMED, ADRIA; Italy: WMED, CMED, ADRIA, Tunisia: WMED, CMED.
-For borders between subregions see Figures 2 and 3.
+See Figures 2 for the four Mediterranean subregions under EcAp .

-Figure 2. left: Representation of the marine regions and subregions of MSFD Article 4. (from Jensen et al., 2017) -right: EcAp subregions for the Mediterranean adopted by the CPs of the Barcelona Convention (Decision IG.20/4, 2012)
+Figure 2.
+EcAp subregions for the Mediterranean (Decision IG.20/4, 2012)1